ModusCreateOrg/constellation/README.md

 ### Development Notes
 - The ECR repositories are not currently created by Terraform.
 Depending on the goals of the demo they could be managed by Terraform.
+- Run './bin/build.sh help' for help on building applications.

 # Modus Create